Why is a Prism like a Cylinder?

 Volume of Square Prism = (s2) × Height

-For other prisms we just have to work out the base area.
+For any prism we just have to work out the base area then multiply by height.

 Right vs Oblique